 CONDENSATE DRAIN CONNECTION

 CONDENSATE DRAIN CONNECTION

-A 1" female NPT drain connection is supplied on the side of the unit and a 1" male NPT on the bottom of the drain pan for condensate piping.
+A 3/4" female NPT drain connection is supplied on the end of the unit and bottom of the drain pan for condensate piping.
 An external trap must be installed for proper condensate drainage.